holehouse-lab/soursop/README.md

 ## Versioning and changelog

-The current PyPI release is **0.2.7**.
-The upcoming **2.0.0** release (in development on this repository) is a large maintenance, performance, documentation, and feature release that adds a consistent ensemble-reweighting (`weights`) system across the package, two new modules for deriving frame weights from experimental data (`ssbme`: BME / iBME / BMECustom, and `sscoper`:
+The current release is the **2.0.x** series, a large maintenance, performance, documentation, and feature release relative to the previous `0.2.7` line.
+It adds a consistent ensemble-reweighting (`weights`) system across the package, two new modules for deriving frame weights from experimental data (`ssbme`:
-COPER / iCOPER), new experimental forward-model observables (scalar `³J(HN, Hα)` couplings and NOE distances in `ssnmr`, plus HDX protection factors in the new `sshdx` module) — alongside wide-ranging bug fixes and behaviour-preserving speed-ups.
+BME / iBME / BMECustom, and `sscoper`: COPER / iCOPER), new experimental forward-model observables (scalar `³J(HN, Hα)` couplings and NOE distances in `ssnmr`, plus HDX protection factors in the new `sshdx` module) — alongside wide-ranging bug fixes and behaviour-preserving speed-ups.
+The latest **2.0.2** release adds a coarse-grained spin-label cloud model to the `sspre` PRE calculation and makes it the default — a breaking change relative to the point-at-CB model of `2.0.1` (pass `use_label=False` to reproduce older profiles).
+See the [changelog](CHANGELOG.md) for details.

 The full, versioned changelog is in [CHANGELOG.md](CHANGELOG.md).